 Be an Easter Christian, that is someone who has witnessed the reality of a living Savior in your own life because He has risen!
 He has risen indeed!
 Amen!

-If you're looking for peace for yourself, please drop by our home page before leaving us.
-The Web surely is full with information regarding every kind of topic.
-The foregoing is an article we thought might be helpful for peace seekers and those who like to read peace stories.
+If you're interested in peace for yourself, please visit our home page before leaving our site.
+The Web certainly is plentiful with content about every imaginable subject.
+Here is an article we thought might be interesting for peace lovers and those who are interested in peace stories.